-Earnfare gives adult clients who receive SNAP benefits and who volunteer or are court ordered to participate, the opportunity to earn cash assistance and gain work experience.
+Earnfare gives adult customers who receive SNAP benefits and who volunteer or are court ordered to participate, the opportunity to earn cash assistance and gain work experience.
 Earnfare participants may be assigned up to a maximum of 80 hours per month and earn up to a maximum of $294 per month after working off the value of their SNAP benefit divided by the state minimum wage.

 Receipt of SNAP benefits is not an eligibility requirement for a noncustodial parent of a TANF child(ren) who is ordered by a court to participate in Earnfare.
-Clients are not entitled to be placed in an Earnfare slot.
+Customers are not entitled to be placed in an Earnfare slot.
 Earnfare slots are made available as resources permit.

 Earnfare participants are volunteers and may not be sanctioned.
 Earnfare participants earn cash if they work hours beyond their SNAP workoff.
 A person who fails to cooperate with Earnfare is reassigned to another activity and may be sanctioned if they do not comply with the newly assigned activity.

 Earnfare is administered by the Department and regular Earnfare providers.